maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 ### Get user number information

-This API will return the name of the user, the default DFSP and the DFSPs associated with a user number.
+This API will return the name of the user, the primary DFSP and the DFSPs associated with a user number.
 Input parameters:

 - User Number